 Amazon wants you to provide them with a certificate of insurance (COI).
 Amazon does not know the difference between a basic policy that is classified and rated for an “online retailer or e-commerce retailer” vs. a policy that has been rated as an “importer” or “manufacturer” of some type.
 But this should be a big difference when it comes to protecting your brand and business.
 Also, Amazon must be added as an additional insured and notified if the policy is canceled or expires.
 Don’t be surprised if you receive different insurance rates due to these factors.

 If you are dropshipping someone else’s brand, a basic insurance policy such as an “online retailer or e-commerce retailer” will be sufficient.
+As long as supplements sales don’t exceed 25% of your total sales.
 These are less money also.
 This is sufficient because if there is a lawsuit, it will be pointed to the brand you are dropshipping, not necessarily you as the seller.
 That does not mean you can’t be sued, but lawsuits are about going after deep pockets at the end of the day.

 If you are a private label seller, you want to be correctly rated and classified as an importer or manufacturer of some type, which will come with a higher insurance premium.